The Loyalty Iceberg Part 2: Understand Me

 Part 2: Understand Me

+In our second installment of our thought leadership series, Loyalty Iceberg: Creating Human-Centered Experiences, Clutch turns to the second element of customer expectations: Understanding.
 It’s one thing to be recognized, but it’s quite another to be understood.
-Until a company understands its customers, it has no idea what they want, what they need, or what makes them tick… and making a sale to this stranger with unknown motivations is nothing more than a lucky accident, most importantly – it’s hard to duplicate.
-For those who seek to understand their customers, and reap the benefits of this understanding), we offer the following tips:
+It’s this deeper understanding that becomes a foundational piece of customer retention.
+Until a company understands its customers, it can’t truly have an idea of what they want, what they need, or what makes them tick… and making a sale to a stranger with unknown motivations is nothing more than a lucky accident that is hard to duplicate.
+Luckily, today’s recent innovations in machine learning and AI allow for this understanding to occur at a deeper level, and in a more efficient manner.
+For those who seek to understand their customers, and reap the benefits of this understanding, we offer the following tips:

 Start delighting your customers and boosting business